30 Idioms Related to Technology (with Meanings & Examples)

 Log off

-Meaning: to disconnect from a computer system, network, or online service by ending a session.
+Meaning: disconnect from a computer system or online account.

 Lost in cyberspace